Step 1

 In mathematics, a power series (in one variable) is an infinite series of the form

-where represents the coefficient of the nth term and c is a constant.
+where an represents the coefficient of the nth term and c is a constant.
 Power series are useful in mathematical analysis,

 where they arise as Taylor series of infinitely differentiable functions.
 In fact, Borel's theorem implies that every power